-GQ4 There is a systematic and planned approach to the management of records
+GQ4 There is a systematic and planned approach to the management of records a) Staff are instructed in how to use incident reporting systems.

 - a) There are suitable systems for the creation, review, amendment, retention and destruction of records. - b) There are provisions for back-up / recovery in the event of loss of records. - c) Systems ensure data protection, confidentiality and public disclosure (whistleblowing).